puppetlabs/puppet-docs/source/pdk/1.0/known_issues.md

 ### PDK not in shell PATH

 PDK is not automatically added to the PATH in some shells.
-To fix this, add the PATH to the affected shells:
+To fix this, add the PATH to the affected shells.
+[PDK-446](https://tickets.puppetlabs.com/browse/PDK-446)

-* For zsh on OS X, add the PATH by adding the line `eval '/usr/libexec/path_helper -s'` to to the zsh resource file (`~/.zshrc`).
+* For zsh on OS X, add the PATH by adding the line <code>eval `/usr/libexec/path_helper -s`</code> to the zsh resource file (`~/.zshrc`).

 * For Debian, add a symlink to `/usr/local/bin` by running `sudo ln -sv /opt/puppetlabs/bin/pdk /usr/local/bin/`